Emily Dickinson Lexicon

 light (-ed, lit), v.
 [OE líhtan.]

-- To give light to; to show the way to; to enable to see.
+- Give vision to; show the way to; enable to see.

 lightning (-'s), n. [see light, v.]